Walking Tour 1: The French Quarter

 Best Times: Any day between 8am and 10am (the quiet hours).

 Worst Time: At night.
 Some attractions won’t be open, and you won’t be able to get a good look at the architecture.If you only spend a few hours in New Orleans, do it in the exquisitely picturesque French Quarter.
-In these 80 city blocks, the colonial empires of France, Spain, and to a lesser extent, Britain, intersected with the emerging American nation.
+In these 80 city blocks, the colonial empires of France and Spain intersected with the emerging American nation.
 It’s called the Vieux Carré or “old square,” but somehow it’s timeless—venerable yet vibrantly alive.
 Today’s residents and merchants are stewards of a rich tradition of individuality and creativity.
 This tour will introduce you to its style, history, and landmarks.

 Start at the corner of Royal and Bienville streets, heading into the Quarter (away from Canal St.).
 That streetcar named Desire rattled along Royal Street until 1948 (then came the bus named Desire.
 Really).
 Imagine how noisy these narrow streets were when the streetcars ran here.
 Your first stop is: